playfulprogramming/playfulprogramming/content/blog/element-reference/index.md

 }
 ```

+> This is just used as an example of what you can do with the underlying HTML element.
+While there _are_ perfectly valid reasons for using `ref` to `addEventListener` (we'll touch on one such case later on), it's usually suggested to use `onClick` style event bindings instead.

 ## `useState` `ref`s

 However, this is a problem because our `addEventListener` is never cleaned up!
 Remember, this is part of the API that `useEffect` provides.

-As a result, let's store the value of `el` into a `useState`, then pass that value into a `useEffect`, which will then add the event listener
+As a result, let's store the value of `el` into a `useState`, then pass that value into a `useEffect`, which will then add the event listener:

 ```jsx
 const CountButton = () => {